A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Interior Boundary Conditions

 Second-order centred FDs in $\Omega(\S)$ are used to compute $\J_{\cp_{\S}}$.
 The Jacobian $\J_{\cp_{\S}}$ is only equivalent to the tangent space projection operator at points on $\S$.
 Therefore, a CP extension must be performed to obtain the projection operator at all points $\x_i \in \Omega(\S)$, i.e., $\J_{\cp_{\S}}(\x_i) = \J_{\cp_{\S}}(\cp_{\S}(\x_i))$.
 In the discrete setting, the CP extension is computed with the same interpolation discussed in Section~\ref{sec:discrete_setting}.
 The Jacobian of $\cp_{\C}$ is computed similarly over $\Omega(\C).$

 From the above computation of $\J_{\cp_{\S}}$ and $\J_{\cp_{\C}}$, the projection operators are known at points $\cp_{\S}(\x_i)$ and $\cp_{\C}(\mathbf{x}_i)$, respectively.
-As such, the $\n_{\S}$ vectors are not given where they are needed (i.e., at $\cp_{\C}(\x_i)$).
+However, since the $\n_{\S}$ vectors are computed from $\J_{\cp_{\S}}$, they are not yet available at $\cp_{\C}(\x_i)$ where we need them.
 The $\n_{\S}$ vectors are therefore computed at $\cp_{\C}(\x_i)$ via barycentric-Lagrange interpolation (with the same degree $p$ polynomials as the CP extension).
-Interpolating $\n_{\S}$ requires some care since they are {\it unoriented} surface normals.
-Therefore, when interpolating $\n_{\S},$ given at points $\x_i\in\Omega(\S),$ we locally orient the vectors within each interpolation stencil by negating vectors satisfying where $\tilde{\x}$ is a single, fixed grid point in the interpolation stencil. \citet{Auer2012} similarly interpolated unoriented normal vectors by locally orienting the vectors, albeit with a different interpolation scheme.
+Interpolating $\n_{\S}$ vectors requires some care since they are {\it unoriented} manifold normals.
+We adapt a technique proposed by \citet{Auer2012}: when interpolating $\n_{\S},$ given at points $\x_i\in\Omega(\S),$ we locally orient the vectors within each interpolation stencil by negating vectors satisfying where $\tilde{\x}$ is a single, fixed grid point in the interpolation stencil.

-Alternatively, the (unoriented) surface normals could be computed as We observed this computation of $\n_{\S}$ improved robustness somewhat, but still suffered inaccuracies for the $\S_{\perp}$ crossing test on some surfaces.
-By contrast, the FDs and interpolation involved in our computation of $\n_{\S}$ using $\J_{\cp_{\S}}$ automatically smooths small, high curvature bumps of the surface, yielding more reliable results in practice.